Speech Pathology Balwyn North - Medicare Support for Communication & Swallowing

 • Is autism automatically eligible for Medicare speech pathology?

+Yes, Autism Spectrum Disorder is considered a chronic condition, making individuals automatically eligible for the CDMP.
 Additionally, children under 15 with autism may access up to 20 sessions through a special Medicare item (135) with paediatrician or psychiatrist referral.

 • What's included in the bulk-billed communication screener?